NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 #### 2.6 Estimate the magnitude of the wind shear using CAP.
 Add dU/dZ and dV/dZ to `00490.atmos_average_zstd.nc` and then display the minimum, mean, and maximum values for each variable between the surface and 10 km.

+In addition of adding new variables, `MarsVars` can apply certain operations such as column integration or vertical differentiation to existing variables.
+We will use the later as follows:

 ```bash
 (amesGCM3)>$ MarsVars.py 00490.atmos_average_zstd.nc -zdiff ucomp vcomp
 ```